EGaraldi/corecon/paper/paper.md

 the methods used to retrieve the constraints from observed data.
 They are also allowed to contain any additional, unplanned-for data field, in order to reach the highest degree of flexibility and to allow the storage of all relevant information.
-In our view, once a new constraint is published, the author of the publication will update `CoReCon` with the relevant data.
+Ideally, once a new constraint is published, the author of the publication will update `CoReCon` with the relevant data.
 If this procedure becomes customary, `CoReCon` will serve as an up-to-date repository of easy-to-retrieve constraints.